FaizRizvi/Forked_from_Tareian/README.md

-# A directory of scripts used in for my thesis.
+# A directory of scripts used for my thesis.